 Overall, gp3 is a better option than gp2 because it offers better performance (no more burst limitation) and the baseline performance is about 20 percent cheaper. gp3 is also a better pricing option compared to io1 or io2 if you can stay under 16,000 IOPS (which is the limit for gp3).
 If you need premium performance (sustained IOPS performance, I/O-intensive workloads, etc.), io1 and io2 are your best options.

-Practical Tips to Lower Cost and Boost Performance
+Practical Tips to Lower AWS EBS Cost and Boost Performance

-Below are a series of practical tips that can help you optimize your EBS service by reducing your AWS cloud cost and preventing bottleneck performance on some disks.
+Below are practical tips that can help you optimize your EBS service by reducing your AWS cloud cost and preventing bottleneck performance on some disks.